Gait Velocity Estimation using time interleaved between Consecutive Passive IR Sensor Activations: Abstract

 \section{Abstract}

-Gait velocity has been consistently shown to be an important indicator and predictor of health status, especially in elderly populations.
-Gait velocity is often assessed clinically, but clinical assessments occur infrequently and thus do not allow optimal detection of key health changes when they occur.
-In this paper, we propose using the time it takes a person to move between rooms in their home - referred to as ``transition times" - estimated from passive infrared motion sensors installed in a patients own home to predict gait velocity.
-By using a support vector regression approach to model the relationship between transition times and observed gait velocities, we show that we can predict unobserved velocities accurately.
-In particular, we demonstrate that the proposed approach has an average error of $4$ cm/sec using data collected over a 5 year period from $76$ study participants monitored both in their own homes and within a clinical setting.
-The proposed method is simple and cost effective, and has advantages over competing approaches such as not requiring patients to wear a device or needing dedicated sensors to measure gait.
-Furthermore, this method provides substantially more frequent estimates of gait velocity than are provided by other approaches.
+Gait velocity has been consistently shown to be an important indicator and predictor of health status, especially in older adults.
+It is often assessed clinically, but the assessments occur infrequently and do not allow optimal detection of key health changes when they occur.
+In this paper, we show that the “time gap” between activations of a pair of Passive Infrared (PIR) motion sensors installed in the consecutively visited room-pair carry rich latent information about a person's gait velocity.
+We name this time gap ``transition time'' and show that despite a six second refractory period of the PIR sensors, transition time can be used to obtain an accurate representation of gait velocity.